Prep time: 20 min.

 1 clove garlic, smashed

-1 med.
-Apple, peeled, cored, and rough chopped
+1 med. apple, peeled, cored, and rough chopped

 5 med.
 Yukon Gold potatoes, peeled and sliced 1/2 “

-1T.
-White balsamic vinegar (I used “pear-infused white balsamic”)
+1T. white balsamic vinegar (I used “pear-infused white balsamic”)

-1 qt.
-Water (+more as needed)
+1 qt. water (+more as needed)

-Tops and leaves from ~10 wild nettle plants, washed
+tops and leaves from ~10 wild nettle plants, washed

 In medium saucepot, heat about 1 T. olive oil over medium-low heat.
-Add onion and garlic and a pinch of salt.
+Add onion, garlic, nutmeg, and a pinch of salt.
 Cook for about 5 minutes, stirring often.
 Once onions lightly brown, add apple and potatoes.
 Saute for a minute or 2.
 Deglaze with white balsamic.
 Cook 1 min.
 Add water to barely cover potatoes and apples.
 Reduce heat to low, cover, & simmer for appx.
 25 min. or until potatoes are softened.
 Add nettles and simmer for 1-2 minutes.
 Transfer to blender and blend well, until smooth and minty green in color.
 (Be careful blending the hot soup!)
 Season to taste with sea salt and serve drizzled with olive oil.
 Enjoy!

 Carne 'Adobada' (or 'adovada') is a regional New Mexican specialty, combining pork shoulder with dried New Mexican chiles in a 'guisado' or slow-simmered stew.
 Perfect comfort food for colder weather, when you want the kitchen to be a warm sanctuary, smelling amazing for hours.
 Serve with tortillas, fried potatoes, or rice & beans.
 Fresh cilantro would also be delicious added to the bowl at serving.